joshmdrx/activity-monitor-app/README.md

 ## To build

 Nuitka is a python interpreter - it converts python files to C to create an executable.

+**Note that Nuitka isn't compatible with pyenv**

 To build as a standalone file use:

 ```
 python -m nuitka --onefile --macos-create-app-bundle --enable-plugin=tk-inter activity_monitor.py